 Diwali is the Hindu Festival of Lights, and it’s one of the most popular festivals in Hinduism.
 Similar to Holi, it’s a celebration of the “victory of light over darkness, good over evil and knowledge over ignorance.”.

 Hindus around the world celebrate by decorating their homes with oil lamps and candles, and offer puja (prayers) to the goddess Lakshmi.
 Although India is more famous for Diwali, the celebration is also huge and beautiful in Nepal, where it’s known as Tihar.
-If you are lucky enough to visit either country in October, try to coincide your visit with this stunning festival.
+If you’re lucky enough to visit either country in October, try to coincide your visit with this stunning festival.

 Dia de los Muertos, Mexico